What is Ratio Analysis: Types, Purpose, and Uses

 Objectives of Ratio Analysis in Financial Management

-Ratio analysis assists you in understanding the financial statements of the company.
+Ratio analysis helps you understand a company’s financial statements.
 The core objective of ratio evaluation is to convert financial data into concrete and effective information.
 It assists investors, analysts, and business owners in knowing how a company is performing.

 The objectives of ratio analysis include the following: